codernk01/Service-Project-Repo/README.md

 - click "attached database accounts" in azure section of vscode
 - click "attach database account" and select "mongodb api"
 - write "mongodb://127.0.0.1:27017"

-#STRUCTURE :
--views folder contain all the frontend files and folders -app.js is the main backend file
--the webpage is running at localhost:8080